 - 1. Have a United States high school diploma or equivalent or GED - 2.
 Be admitted to the College - 3.
 Be a U.S. citizens or eligible non-citizen - 4.
-Certify that funds will be used for educational purposes - 5.
-Certify that they were not convicted of drug charges while receiving Federal Title IV - 6.
-Certify that he/she is not in default on any federal student loan and does not owe money on any federal student grant
+Certify that funds will be used for educational purposes - Certify that he/she is not in default on any federal student loan and does not owe money on any federal student grant

-7. Meet any other requirements established by the Title IV aid program
+6. Meet any other requirements established by the Title IV aid program